Kristin has taken her horsemanship lessons back to the youth. A UC Davis Graduate, educator

 human such that she values a different way of working with animals and humans.

-Cara advises the Horse Sense Non-profit board on business communications strategy.
-Her background includes 25+ years of PR and marketing experience working with businesses across the globe.
+Cara oversees the development and implementation of long and short-term goals to advance high impact strategic campaigns and projects with the organization.
+Her background includes 25+ years of executive leadership positions working with businesses across the globe.
 Cara has enjoyed horses in her life since she was five years old when she got her first pony, an Appaloosa with no spots named Oops!
 Since her early days of riding dressage, cross country and stadium jumping, she now enjoys the trails the most.
 An avid animal lover, Cara is passionate about raising awareness of the benefits of a vegan lifestyle, love and respect for all animals and the joys of time with equine friends.

 Long time horse owner and entrepreneur Brenda knows how to make an event fun and inviting.